 Course Overview

 This course provides an introduction to elementary number theory, one of the oldest and most beautiful branches of mathematics.
-We will explore fundamental concepts including divisibility, prime numbers, congruences, and their applications to modern cryptography.
+We will explore the concepts of divisibility, prime numbers, congruences, and their applications to modern cryptography.

 Topics covered include: